JVsVieira/JVsVieira/README.md

-# Software Engineer and DevOps Engineer {
+# public Software Engineer and DevOps Engineer {

 ## About Me
 I'm passionate about software development and gaming, with a solid background in .NET, ASP.NET, Laravel.
 Currently, I work as a Software Engineer and also function as a DevOps Engineer, combining my technical skills to deliver high-performance solutions.